 Water tanks and storage cylinders.

-You can use the form above to work out how quickly a cylinder would heat up given a known heat input, or use the formula above it.
-A flow rate of 0.0277 lit/sec would fill a 100 litres cylinder in 1 hour.
-Using the formula – a 3kW heater would rise a 100 litre cylinder by about 26 degrees in 1 hour.
+You can use the calculator above to work out how quickly a cylinder would heat up given a known heat input. e.g. A 3kW immersion heater would raise a 100 litre cylinder by about 26 degrees in one hour.

 A heat pump with a heat output of 10kW and a COP of 4 can be represented by the following equations:-